Reflecting Upon Irreducible Mind

 At

-this point above, I am not talking about consciousness being created by the
+this point above, I am not talking about consciousness being created by

-in all that the authors have described in the book.
+experience) in all that the authors have described in the book.

 It's